WilliamZhang20/Neural_Network_From_Scratch/README.md

 # Machine Learning from Scratch

-A repository where I compare various algorithms to recognize MNIST images, all from scratch using no ML libraries.
+A repository where I implement a neural network from scratch to recognize MNIST handwritten digits.
+It includes different experimentations to try out different types of features.

 The file `preprocess.py` pulls the MNIST dataset using Tensorflow Keras, then flattens, one-hot encodes, and stores the images in serialized Pickle files.

+The file `activations.py` contains sets of neural activation functions to try out, each of which has a regular and inverse computation

+The file `layers.py` experiments which various layers, and includes a linear layer and a dropout layer.

-Finally, the file `train.py` trains a neural network on the dataset, which contains 1 hidden layer, and activates neurons using sigmoid functions.
+Finally, the file `train_neural_net.py` trains a neural network on the dataset, which contains 1 hidden layer, and activates neurons using sigmoid functions.

 ## The Neural Network